List of Impractical Jokers episodes: Removed episodes

-Following Joe Gatto's departure from the show in December 2021, eight episodes of the show were pulled from broadcast, with only one of these episodes still available on Max (streaming service) in the United States.
+Following Joe Gatto's departure from the show in December 2021, eight episodes of the show were pulled from broadcast, with only one of these episodes still available on HBO Max in the United States.

 Since 2022, two additional episodes have been pulled from broadcast, two other episodes have been pulled from Hulu and one episode resumed airing in reruns on TruTV.
 While most of these episodes can be purchased on Amazon Prime Video, they cannot be individually purchased and are only sold through their respective full seasons.
 "Psychic Not-line", "Human Pinata" from Season 2, "Kill the Centaur" from Season 4 and "Footlose" from Season 6 are still available for individual purchase on Amazon Prime Video.

 The following episodes are both banned from reruns on truTV and removed from streaming on Max and Hulu (unless noted otherwise):